elephantrobotics/Pro3D_Kit_Doc/doc/book2.md

 <img src="../img/dianyuan.png" style="zoom: 50%;" />

-Then connect the emergency stop knob and turn it clockwise
+Then connect the emergency stop knob and turn it clockwise to open it

 <img src="../img/stop.png" style="zoom: 40%;" />